 5. Preheat oven to 350f and bake for 30 minutes.

-6. Let cool completely before storing in airtight container in the fridge.
+6. Let cool completely before storing in an airtight container in the fridge.

 7. Will last 4-5 days.
 May be able to freeze - personally haven't tried that yet!